-The dippity-do Girls With Curls Gelée* deserves the first points for having such a cute name.
+The dippity-do Girls With Curls Curl Defining Cream* deserves the first points for having such a cute name.
 But it doesn’t only shine when it comes to branding.

 This gel is absolutely curly girl-approved: No silicones, parabens, mineral oils or drying alcohols.

-Like the DevaCurl gel, it contains some proteins.
-However, this product only lists one protein, so the total amount is probably significantly smaller.
+However, this product only lists one protein, so the total amount is likely not an issue.

 It also contains humectants.
 Those things are awesome for helping your hair with moisture balance.
 Unless you are in a hot and dry place, where humectants can actually dry your hair out more!

 In conclusion, this is a pretty neat product for any time but your beach vacation.

 (For protecting your hair at the beach, check these tips out instead!)

 This curly girl-approved hair gel* is perfect for you if you are struggling with frizz.

 It will help you define your curls without weighing them down.
 It also contains a protein, so again, watch out for your hair getting dry after using it.

 This hair care product by Om Botanical* functions as both a conditioner and as a styling gel.